Hunter's online journal entry of February 23, 2006, gave his recollections of the origins of the song:

 Although I learned all the tunes, I never did play a gig with the NRPS, who were doing strictly club dates at the time.
 For one reason or another I never quite fathomed, though I have my suspicions, I got shut out.
 Either that or I misread the signs and wasn't inclined to push.
 Nothing was ever said.
 In any event, a fellow named Dave Torbert showed up about that time.
 Just as well.
 One dedicated songwriter in the band was enough.

-Disclaimer: I only make, modify or build things for those that seek what i may be able to provide.
+Disclaimer: I get paid to make, modify or build things for those that seek what i may be able to provide.